50,000 people gathered at the 2017 Vancouver Walk for Reconciliation in the spirit of “We are all one”

 Born from the vision of Chief Robert Joseph, Ambassador of Reconciliation Canada, the walk was a call to action, inspiring all Canadians and Indigenous Peoples across Canada to make a shared commitment towards reconciliation and revitalized relationships among Indigenous peoples and all Canadians.

-We heard from many people that the Lacrosse drills, the Kairos Blanket Exercise, the Mural Festival, the Commitment Wall, the Witness Blanket and Site Unseen Exhibit allowed them to learn more about Indigenous culture and history in Canada.
+We heard from many people that the Lacrosse drills by ISPARC, KAIROS Blanket Exercise, on-site mural painting by Vancouver Mural Festival, Weavers Corner by Earthand Gleaners Society, Kids Reconciliation Village by Right to Play, the Witness Blanket by Carey Newman, the Site Unseen Exhibit, and the National Centre for Truth and Reconciliation exhibit allowed them to learn more about Indigenous culture and history in Canada.

 We would like to thank our co-host, partners, supporters and friends for their tremendous help in making the Walk for Reconciliation and Reconciliation Expo a success.
 The Walk for Reconciliation and Reconciliation Expo would not have been possible without the tremendous support from the Government of Canada.
 We are so proud to have been able to deliver this event as part of a Canada 150 Signature Project, Reconciliation in Action: A National Engagement Strategy.